 - Rehearsing the content is key to minimize the amount of reading required while presenting.

 Presenting to a virtual audience is very different from a live event, and can present its own unique challenges to speakers.
-For most virtual sessions, the speaker will not directly see the audience and their reactions.
+For most virtual sessions, the speaker won't see the audience and their reactions.
 To make sure that they are delivering the best performance, speakers should keep the following tips in mind:

 - Add in non-verbal language